trifectatechfoundation/zlib-rs-bench/Readme.md

-## rust-analyzer dashboard
+## zlib-rs performance dashboard

-Stores performance metrics for rust-analyzer.
+Stores performance metrics for zlib-rs.

 Metrics are automatically published by GitHub Actions.